IAMLAB-TMU/FM_reliability_CBIR/ReadMe.md

 # [Reliability of Foundation Models for Image Retrieval in Histopathology]()
 <!-- omit in toc -->

-## Cross-Scanner Image Reliability Evaluation Framework
+## Cross-Scanner Image Retrieval Reliability Evaluation Framework

 a) Patch-Level Retrieval
 <p align="center">